Best share dealing accounts in the UK

 Investing comes with risk.
 The value of shares or investments you buy could go down for as many reasons as it could go up.
 You need to ensure that you’re not investing money that you can’t afford to lose, and only take risks that you’re comfortable with.

 When you begin comparing share dealing account, if you’re new to investing – it might be best to avoid complex or expensive platforms.
 You can always upgrade to a more detailed brokerage service once you’re comfortable and learn the ropes.
-Keep in mind that the best trading app for you will likely be different from someone else’s ideal platform.
+Keep in mind that the best trading platform for you will likely be different from someone else’s ideal platform.

 Finder's Investment Challenge 2023